These steps are for submitting an oral question on paper. You can also submit an oral question online.

 - Use the Question Time rota (PDF, 45 KB) to find out which departments are due to answer questions.
 The deadline for tabling oral questions is 12.30pm three sitting days before the Question Time takes place (or five sitting days for Northern Ireland, Scotland and Wales questions).
 A sitting day is a day when the House is meeting.

-- Fill in a question form (download a question form (Word doc, 39 KB) from the intranet or get one from the Table Office or Procedural Hub).
+- Fill in a question form (download a question form (Word doc, 39 KB) from the intranet or get one from the Table Office).

 - Tick the box to specify that it is an oral question.